What inspired you to get into the trades?

 “It’s great to get an education, but sometimes education is something that happens with your hands, in the muck of it, elbows deep in a problem and figuring it out.
 I would say if you have any interest in the trades, go for it!”

 If someone in middle school or high school said to you, my parents want me to go to college, but I want to go into a trade, what would you tell them?

 Take school seriously!
 But, as a parent, what I would want for my kids is to be happy!
-Find a way to fulfil your needs and support yourself.
+Find a way to fulfill your needs and support yourself.
 Ultimately, all parents just want their kids to be happy – I think if you found something you’re interested in, whether that is electrical work or carpentry, find a part time job over the summer or a way to gain some experience with that!
 Doing so can demonstrate to your parents that this is something you could realistically pursue, have a career in, and make money doing.
 Selfishly, I secretly hope my kids go into the trades and I hope to continue to see other parents shift their thinking into seeing what the skilled trades could bring and how a profession like this could make an impact on your community.

 What does the trade skills gap mean to you?

 When we’re talking about the trade skills gap, it means different things to different people.
 For me, what’s concerning is as populations grow, we are seeing less and less people get into the trades.
 As the current group of people that are the skilled carpenters move on and retire, that level of experience can’t be mimicked in 5 years.
 We need a bigger pool of people getting into it and learning from those people with 40+ years’ experience to meet the skills gap.
 You know the old saying “they don’t make them like they used to anymore” – that is pretty much true in every field and that’s a testament to that skilled trades gap.

 “You know the old saying “they don’t make them like they used to anymore” – that is pretty much true in every field and that’s a testament to that skilled trades gap.”